Qrael/chunwacom/readme.md

 ### Building

-To build chuni-touch, you will need to get the Leap Motion standard Orion SDK package from [Leap Motion developer site](http://developer.leapmotion.com).
+To build chunwacom, you will need to get the Leap Motion standard Orion SDK package from [Leap Motion developer site](http://developer.leapmotion.com).
 Unzip the SDK package and copy the `LeapSDK` folder to `3rdparty/`.

-You may build `chuni-touch` on with any operating system that can run MinGW-w64.
+You may build `chunwacom` on with any operating system that can run MinGW-w64.
 On Windows:

 ```
 > meson build
 > ninja -C build
 ```

 On Unix-like:

 ```
 $ meson --cross cross-build-32.txt build32